Moon is Navy’s top finisher as Mids place 14th.

-While still awaiting the arrival of her first fully recruiting class, Ste-Marie's coaching ability was fully evident as Navy lowered its team average and sophomore Renata Bucher became the first Navy women's golfer to earn All-Patriot League honors.
+In 2013-14, while still awaiting the arrival of her first fully recruited class, Ste-Marie's coaching ability was fully evident as Navy lowered its team average and then-sophomore Renata Bucher became the first Navy women's golfer to earn All-Patriot League honors.

 Under Ste-Marie's direction, Navy lowered its team average by seven strokes from last season while also shaving 26 strokes off its total score at the 2014 Patriot League Championship from the previous season's league meet.